 Validation is not absolute

-thinking that you’re going to PayPal, the https icon will not tell you anything.
-All https will do is confirm that you have, indeed, gone to the site you asked for: www.paypal.com.somerandomservice.com.
+and you think that you’re going to PayPal, the HTTPS icon will not tell you anything.
+All HTTPS will do is confirm that you have, indeed, gone to the site you asked for: www.paypal.com.somerandomservice.com.